 - talking with your doctor about any medications you take and always taking the appropriate amount

-- getting screened for heptitis if you believe you may be at risk for it
+- getting screened for hepatitis if you believe you may be at risk for it

-Cirrhosis of the liver is a severe stage of liver disease and can be brought about in a variety of ways, such as from chronic misuse of alcohol, an unmanaged hepatitis infection, or untreated NAFLD.
+Cirrhosis is a severe stage of liver disease.
+It can develop in a variety of ways, such as from long-term alcohol misuse, an unmanaged hepatitis infection, or untreated MASLD.

-The liver is an important organ, and once it begins to scar due to liver disease, the damage can’t be reversed — only managed with treatment.
+The liver is an important organ.
+Once it begins to scar due to liver disease, the damage can’t be reversed — only managed with treatment.
 If left untreated, the damage can become so severe that the liver can no longer function properly.

 While not every case of cirrhosis can be avoided, there are ways to prevent it.